ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ### Data
-The raw data for this study are available in the XXXX.
+The raw data for this study are available in the Joint Genomes Institute Genome Portal (https://genome.jgi.doe.gov/portal/ Project ID 503249) with projects designated by year and product type.

 ### To cite this work or code